NalinDalal/modheshwari/README.md

 update env

 see i want to do what->
-- create a family-id if family-head signsup, via clerk
+- create a family-id if family-head signsup
-- join a family  with a family id if a family-member signups with clerk
+- join a family  with a family id if a family-member signups

 01:17 09.02.2025
 what is done, done with normal-user auth via clerk and google oauth